canonical/ubuntu-packaging-guide/getting-set-up.rst

 ----------------

 Bazaar is the tool we use to store code changes in a logical way, to exchange proposed changes and merge them, even if development is done concurrently.
+It is used for the new Ubuntu Distributed Development method of working with Ubuntu packages.

 To tell Bazaar who you are, simply run::